Federally Qualified Health Centers (FQHCs) and the Health Center Program

 Traditionally, Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) could only bill Medicare for telehealth services if the clinic was serving as an originating site, which means where a Medicare beneficiary was located for a telehealth visit with a provider in a different location.
 FQHC providers could not serve as distant sites, or the location of the provider furnishing telehealth services to Medicare beneficiaries.

-In response to the COVID-19 pandemic, however, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed into law on March 27, 2020.
+In response to the COVID-19 pandemic, however, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act (P.L.
+116-136), which was signed into law on March 27, 2020.
 The CARES Act allowed FQHCs and RHCs to furnish distant site telehealth services to Medicare patients at any location, including their homes, for the duration of the COVID-19 public health emergency.
-The Consolidated Appropriations Act, 2023 extended the ability of RHCs and FQHCs to serve as distant site providers through December 31, 2024.
+The CY 2022 Medicare Physician Fee Schedule Final Rule updated federal regulations to make permanent the ability of FQHCs and RHCs to be reimbursed by Medicare for mental health visits that use interactive, real-time audio-visual and audio-only technology.
+As of January 1, 2022, RHCs and FQHCs are paid for these services at the same rates they are paid for in-person mental health services.
+The CY 2025 Medicare Physician Fee Schedule Final Rule extended the ability of RHCs and FQHCs to serve as distant site providers for non-behavioral health visits through December 31, 2025.

 According to Rural Federally Qualified Health Centers Financial and Operational Performance Analysis 2018-2021, rural FQHCs conducted 4.9 million visits via telehealth in 2021.
 This publication also notes that the median percentage of total patient visits delivered by telehealth services at rural FQHCs in 2021 was 13%.

-For more information on changes to rural healthcare and telehealth as a result of COVID-19, see RHIhub's COVID-19 and Telehealth Use in Rural Healthcare topic guide.
+For more information on changes to rural healthcare and telehealth as a result of COVID-19, see RHIhub's Telehealth and Health Information Technology in Rural Healthcare topic guide.

 What strategies have rural health centers used to provide behavioral health and dental health services to meet the needs of their patient population?